Take a look at what is happening across Netherfield Primary School.

 Class 1 teacher is Miss Sentence

-Class 2 teacher is Miss Mulligan.
+Class 2 teacher is Miss Mulligan and Mrs Carr

-In Y1 we love to have fun whilst we are learning.
+In Year 1 we love to have fun whilst we are learning.
 We have a big focus on developing our children as readers, writers and curious learners - we love to find things out!
 Our curriculum is designed to engage children and let them explore and learn new things.
 Our topics are:

 Autumn 1 - Wonderful Us